Data sharing starts with good data management. See this document for some general best tips for good data management practices.

-- Or, they marked that this assessment “was not administered” yet have data for it.
+- Did an assessor mark that this assessment “was not administered” yet have data for it.
 Go back and have the data entry team research it.

-- Ensure that the variable and their values match those in the codebook, you don’t want to have a “5” response in your study that is not explained in your data manual.
+- Ensure that the variables and their values match those in the codebook, you do not want to have a “5” response in your study that is not explained in your codebook.

 Sidenote: We recommend running some of these code checks during the data entry process here and there.
-You never know what kind of issue might pop up, and it’s better to fix it earlier in the process rather than later.
+You never know what kind of issue might pop up, and it is better to fix it earlier in the process rather than later.

-Within your transactional dataset, you might also calculate or add in values like standard scores, percentile ranks, confidence bands, and normative scores.
+Within your transactional dataset, you might also calculate or add values like standard scores, percentile ranks, confidence bands, and normative scores.
 For assessments that convert raw scores to percentile scores, you might have had a person manually add a score during data entry using a table to match each student’s criteria (age/grade/score) to the standard score and then enter that into the system during data entry.
 If not, however, you might have decided to instead use lookup tables to create those values.
-You create a separate dataset with all possible scores, and their corresponding percentile/standard scores.
+With lookup tables, you create a separate dataset with all possible scores and their corresponding percentile/standard scores.
 You then join each participant to this table to retrieve their score, based on the assessment criteria.
 It is more work on the front end, but it is more error free and works out nicely when dealing with larger amounts of data.
-Some assessment already have published norming tables out there that you can use.
+Some assessments already have published norming tables out there that you can use.

 Remember to document where your data is backed up and stored.
 Multiple versions of final datasets ensure their safety.
 Documentation should include how many copies you will keep and how you will synchronize them.
 It is a good practice to also include security issues such as passwords, encryption, power supply or disaster backup, and virus protections.

-Once you have made all of your data management changes, you will have one master dataset that will be ready for analyses.
-This dataset will hold everything, and can be quite large.
+Once you have made all data management changes, you will have one master dataset that will be ready for analysis.
+This dataset will hold everything and can be quite large.